-Brackets and a $1\frac{1}{2}$ " Strip, and is bolted at its centre to a $2\frac{1}{2}$ " $\times \frac{1}{2}$ " Double Angle Strip that is pivoted on a Rod.
-When a penny is dropped down the chute provided, it falls on to the free end of the $3\frac{1}{2}$ " $\times \frac{1}{2}$ " Double Angle Strip, thus counterbalancing the loaded end and lifting the Double Angle Strip out of the path of the Flat Bracket attached to the drawer.
+that forms a stop, and is bolted at its centre to a 21⁄2" × 1⁄2" Double Angle Strip that is pivoted on a Rod.
+When a penny is dropped down the chute provided, it falls on to the free end of the 34"x4" Double Angle Strip.
+The Flat Brackets on the other end of the latter are thus raised clear of the Flat Bracket attached to the drawer.

-The chute is shown in Fig. 7.17a and consists of two compound girders joined by $1\frac{1}{2}''$ Strips and Angle Brackets.
+The chute is shown in Fig. 7.17a and consists of two compound girders joined by 14" Strips and Angle Brackets.
 Each of the compound girders is constructed from two Angle Girders, which are bolted together by their elongated holes in such a manner that a space wide enough to receive a penny is left between the sides perforated with round holes.
-At the top the chute is held in position by a $\frac{3}{6}''$ Bolt, and at the bottom by a $1\frac{1}{2}'' \times \frac{1}{2}''$ Double Angle Strip.
+At the top the chute is held in position by a 3" Bolt, and at the bottom by a 11"x 1" Double Angle Strip.